monomelodies/monad/README.md

 $ npm install
 ```

-> Note that the NPM package is called `monad-cms`, but the repo is simply named
+> Note that the NPM package is called `monad-cms`, but the Bower package and
-> `monad`. `monad` was already taken on NPM, that's why.
+> repository are simply named `monad`. `monad` was already taken on NPM, that's
+> why.

 Monad uses [Grunt](http://gruntjs.com/) for building, so in that case you'll
 want that too: